 |Currency in circulation||370.441||BN LCU||2020|

 Agriculture and forests.

-Brazil is one of the world’s largest producers and exporters of agricultural produce: especially soya (grown in the states of Mato Grosso and Paraná), maize (Paraná, Mato Grosso, Minas Gerais, Rio Grande do Sul), sugar cane (São Paulo), coffee (São Paulo, Minas Gerais and Espírito Santo), citrus fruits (São Paulo), cotton (Mato Grosso, Bahia), cocoa (Bahia, Pará).
+Brazil is one of the world’s largest producers and exporters of agricultural produce: especially soya and maize (grown in the states of Mato Grosso, Goiás and Mato Grosso do Sul), sugar cane (São Paulo), coffee (São Paulo, Minas Gerais and Espírito Santo), citrus fruits (São Paulo), cotton (Mato Grosso, Bahia), cocoa (Bahia, Pará).
 Also important are rice, cassava, dried beans and potatoes, which, along with maize, constitute the staple diet of many Brazilians.
 Brazil has the largest expanses of rainforest anywhere in the world.
 They provide a vast range of prized timber, rubber, palm oil (such as the Attalea speciosa which produces babassu nuts, and the Bertholletia excelsa which produces Brazil nuts) and the Carnauba palm (which produces wax).
 Unrestricted deforestation continues at the pace of thousands of square kilometres per year.
 The rainforest is cut down to make room for large intensive farms (soya) and cattle farming.
 Biotechnology (GMOs) is widely used by farmers to increase yields.

 Livestock and fishing.